Michael Bay's unrealized projects: The Governess

-On 7 January 2013, Bay and Platinum Dunes will produce The Governess, from Hanna screenwriter Seth Lockhead for Warner Bros.
+On 7 January 2013, it was announced that Bay and Platinum Dunes would produce The Governess from Hanna screenwriter Seth Lockhead for Warner Bros.
 There have been no further announcements since.

 Raindrop

-On 4 September 2013, Bay will produce Jason Pagan and Andrew Stark's handheld-camera thriller Raindrop through Platinum Dunes for Paramount.
+On 4 September 2013, it was announced that Bay would produce Jason Pagan and Andrew Stark's handheld-camera thriller Raindrop through Platinum Dunes for Paramount.
 There have been no further announcements since.

 Sabotage

-On 10 October 2013, Bay and Platinum Dunes will produce the film adaptation of Neal Bascomb's novel Sabotage, an action thriller about a scientist who exposes the Nazi's secret nuclear program.
+On 10 October 2013, it was announced that Bay and Platinum Dunes would produce the film adaptation of Neal Bascomb's novel Sabotage, an action thriller about a scientist who exposes the Nazi's secret nuclear program.
 There have been no further announcements since.

 The Farm TV series

-On May 8, 2014, Bay was attached to produce Brandon Camp's supernatural horror-Western series The Farm, with Camp producing with Bay's Platinum Dunes company, Dawn Olmstead's Grady Girl Productions & Warner Horizon Television, and USA Network would broadcast the series.
+On May 8, 2014, Bay was attached to produce Brandon Camp's supernatural horror-Western series The Farm, with Camp producing with Bay's Platinum Dunes company, Dawn Olmstead's Grady Girl Productions and Warner Horizon Television; the USA Network would broadcast the series.

 Untitled third Teenage Mutant Ninja Turtles film

 On August 16, 2014, Noel Fisher stated in an interview that he and the other Turtle actors have signed on for three more films.
 Megan Fox has also signed on for three films.
-On May 20, 2016, Tyler Perry said that if a third film is to be made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
+On May 20, 2016, Tyler Perry said that, if a third film is to be made, his character, Baxter Stockman, would probably mutate into his fly form during the movie.
 Pete Ploszek has also expressed his interests in reprising his role in a third film as Leonardo.
 On October 29, 2016, producer Andrew Form indicated that no plans were underway for a third film, likely due to the second film's lower box office returns.

 Cosmic Motors

-On 29 August 2014, Bay and Warner Bros will produce Cosmic Motors film, based on Daniel Simon's concept art book from a script by Kyle Ward.
+On 29 August 2014, it was announced that Bay and Warner Bros would produce a Cosmic Motors film, based on Daniel Simon's concept art book from a script by Kyle Ward.
 There have been no further announcements since.

 Untitled Rwanda Cycling film

-On 4 June 2015, Bay and Leonardo DiCaprio will produce Orlando von Einsiedel's Team Rwanda Cycling film.
+On 4 June 2015, it was announced that Bay and Leonardo DiCaprio would produce Orlando von Einsiedel's Team Rwanda Cycling film.
 There have been no further announcements since.

 Drone Warrior

-On 12 May 2016, Bay will produce a film based on Brett Velicovich's memoir Drone Warrior, for Paramount Pictures.
+On 12 May 2016, it was announced that Bay would produce a film based on Brett Velicovich's memoir Drone Warrior for Paramount Pictures.
 On 24 May 2017, Andy Bellin was hired to write the script.
 There have been no further announcements since.

 Northeast Kingdom

-On 24 October 2016, Bay will produce Alex R. Johnson's revenge thriller Northeast Kingdom, with Johnson directing.
+On 24 October 2016, it was announced that Bay would produce Alex R. Johnson's revenge thriller Northeast Kingdom, with Johnson directing.
 There have been no further announcements since.

 The Reckoning

-On 25 October 2016, Bay will produce Patrick Melton and Marcus Dunstan's untitled thriller through Platinum Dunes, with Michael Chaves directing.
+On 25 October 2016, it was announced that Bay would produce Patrick Melton and Marcus Dunstan's untitled thriller through Platinum Dunes, with Michael Chaves directing.
 There have been no further announcements since.